rishukasoudhan/test_-Marmeto/README.md

 ## JavaScript Functionality

-The JavaScript file (script.js) contains a basic function (`buyProduct()`) that can be customized to handle the purchase logic when the user clicks the "Buy Now" button.
-For instance, you may want to implement a shopping cart feature, handle payment processing, or navigate the user to a checkout page.
-Customize the JavaScript functionality based on the specific requirements of your e-commerce platform.
+he JavaScript file (script.js) contains a basic function that can be customized to handle Scroll and hover effect and  the purchase logic .

 ## Getting Started